willnode/engine4-src/manual/scripting/transform.md

 |@Engine4.Matrix4x5|4x5 basis matrix|Storing rotational and translational transform altogether|

 > [!NOTE]
 > Engine4 does not provide Quaternion altough it is possible in 4D.
 The primary reason is that they do no longer maintain its main benefit in 4D and higher dimension, and very complicated.
+See [here](~/manual/basics/4d/rotation.md).

 ## Working with Vector